leosanjit10/customer-churn-prediction-/README.md

 ## Key Findings

-- Month-to-month customers showed the highest churn rates.
+- Customers on month-to-month contracts exhibited the highest churn rates.
-- Customers with shorter tenure were more likely to leave.
+- Customers with shorter tenure were more likely to leave the company.
+- Higher monthly charges were associated with increased churn.
-- Fiber optic customers exhibited higher churn levels.
+- Fiber optic customers demonstrated significantly higher churn levels.
-- Electronic check users had higher churn rates.
+- Electronic check users exhibited higher churn rates than other payment groups.
 - Customers without technical support were significantly more likely to churn.
-- Long-term contracts helped reduce customer churn.
+- Long-term contracts, online security, and technical support services were associated with greater customer retention.

 ---